Clomid vs Letrozole for Fertility

 Clomid vs. Letrozole Pregnancy & Live Birth Rates – Unexplained Infertility

 Both Clomid and Letrozole can help women with unexplained infertility achieve pregnancy.
-However, there is no clear consensus on which is more effective.
+However, there is no clear consensus on which is most effective.

 Studies have produced conflicting results, with some supporting Clomid and others favoring Letrozole.
-Overall, most research shows that the two medications yield statistically similar pregnancy and live birth rates in this group of patients.
+Overall, most studies show that the two medications yield pregnancy and live birth rates that are statistically similar in this group of patients.

 Following the 2014 National Institutes of Health (NIH) study showing that Letrozole outperformed Clomiphene for women with PCOS, the NIH also examined their effectiveness in treating unexplained infertility.